 - the possibility of listing the matter for hearing: the Court will endeavour, where possible, within 6 months of the case management hearing, to set a date for hearing with a hearing date as early as reasonably possible, bearing in mind at all times the legitimate interests of all parties to the litigation; and

 - the available dispute resolution options, including mediation.

 8.5 Commensurate with the above approach, prior to any case management hearing (including the first) the following matters should be considered by the parties in their preparation.
 Such matters are not a checklist applicable to all cases, but are the kinds of matters the parties may well have to consider in their preparation.
 Of course, some cases are simpler than others and consideration of the matters below should fit the case and the circumstances.
 Straightforward cases should be dealt with straightforwardly.
 One of the aims of the parties and their lawyers should be to eliminate all unnecessary process and procedural costs.
 The following can be viewed as the Court's Case Management Imperatives:

 (a) identifying and narrowing the issues in dispute, including in any possible cross-claim, as soon as possible and the early identification and joinder of any further necessary parties and whether any Constitutional issue arises that would involve a notice under s 78B of the Judiciary Act 1903 (Cth);

 (b) taking to trial only the critical point(s) in issue;

-(c) considering whether the proceeding is more appropriately heard in the Federal Circuit Court or whether the matter should, or is required, to be heard by a Full Court;
+(c) considering whether the proceeding is more appropriately heard in the Federal Circuit and Family Court of Australia (Division 2) or whether the matter should, or is required, to be heard by a Full Court;

 - using cross-party statements of agreed facts or law or an agreed chronology;